 He started planning in July, mapping out a strategy for once again turning his parent's Riverside Terrace home into a Christmas light display.

-Wall High School senior Nik Duritza, along with the help of his father, Doug, began implementing the plans for this year's light show in September, adding little by little as each had time.
+senior Nik Duritza, along with the help of his father, Doug, began implementing the plans for this year's light show in September, adding little by little as each had time.

 It is the third year running that Duritza has turned his parent's home into a light show spectacular, timed to music.
 Each year gets a little bigger.

-This year's show smashes Duritza's 2010 spectacle in magnatude, using more than twice the number of lights -- he estimates there are about 45,000 -- and with the inclusion of three 25-foot toy soldiers that have entered the show.
+This year's show smashes Duritza's in magnatude, using more than twice the number of lights -- he estimates there are about 45,000 -- and with the inclusion of three 25-foot toy soldiers that have entered the show.